collamaf/SimDaVinci/README_CMOS.md

 - Now resin is always present in front of CMOS, if flag not selected made of air (useful for scoring)
 - Added double crossing check also for particles entering CMOS

+2018.04.26 by collamaf
+- Added InCmosEnPrim to bring primary particle info to Riduzione and DataAnalysis